jina-ai/finetuner/docs/notebooks/image_to_image_arcface.md

 but strongly recommended so that you can access and retain information about your run.
 * We specify the training data (`train_data`).
 * We set `ArcFaceLoss` as our loss function.
-* AWe use `finetuner.callback.EvaluationCallback` for evaluation and specify the query and index datasets for it. `finetuner/stanford-cars-query` and `finetuner/stanford-cars-index` are two subsamples of the Stanford cars dataset that have no overlap with each other or our training data.
+* We use `finetuner.callback.EvaluationCallback` for evaluation and specify the query and index datasets for it. `finetuner/stanford-cars-query` and `finetuner/stanford-cars-index` are two subsamples of the Stanford cars dataset that have no overlap with each other or our training data.
 * We set the number of training epochs (`epochs`) and the learning rate (`learning_rate`).
 <!-- #endregion -->